 The health and safety of all spill responders and any person that could be affected by a hydrocarbon release are prime considerations during an incident response.
 Safety issues can be more complex than those during regular industry duties.
-There are specific chemical hazards related with hydrocarbons or HNS products in addition to physical and specific occupational hazards associated with spill response.
-An ORT is required to have an onsite safety officer in charge of implementing an incident-specific Safety Plan.
+There are specific chemical hazards related with hydrocarbons and physical and specific occupational hazards associated with an oil (crude oil and HNS) spill response; as an example, oil spill response involves operations where personnel can potentially be exposed to petroleum vapours and flammable hazards.
+Any ORT is required to have an onsite safety officer in charge of implementing an incident-specific Safety Plan.

-2.3.2.1 Onsite Safety Officer (OSO) and Safety Officer (SO)
+2.3.3 Onsite Safety Officer (OSO) and Safety Officer (SO)

-An Onsite Safety Officer (in an ORT) and Safety Officer (in an IMT), as assigned to emergency response under Position Descriptions (see Section 5.5), must ensure safeguards are in place to protect the public and that responders understand the hazards associated with response and the mitigation measures to minimize those risks.
-The Safety Officer (OSO/OS) is responsible for creating an incident-specific Safety Plan that includes:
+An Onsite Safety Officer (in an ORT) and Safety Officer (in an IMT), as assigned to spill response under Position Descriptions (see Section 5.5), must ensure safeguards are in place to protect the public and that responders understand the hazards associated with response and the mitigation measures to minimize those risks.
+The OSO/SO is responsible for creating an incident-specific Safety Plan that includes:

-- toxicology information of the hydrocarbon release or HNS
+- toxicology information of the spilt oil or HNS

 - fire and explosion hazards / risks

 - operations safety guidelines

 - personal protective equipment

 - site security procedures

 - personnel safety responsibilities

 - emergency support (ambulance, medical)

 - Identify safety zones in the isolated response areas:

 - Clean zone or safe zone for any responder (Cold Zone)

 - Contamination reduction zone (Warm Zone)

 - Contaminated Zone (Hot Zone)